Interview: Part 1 - Miranda Alldritt on the Copperleaf Value Model LibraryBy Copperleaf

-In the first part of this 2-part interview series, Miranda Alldritt, Vice President of Customer Experience for Copperleaf™, talks to us about the development of the Copperleaf Value Framework Library and the vast knowledge and experience Copperleaf has gained from working with multiple customers from different industries around the world.
+In the first part of this 2-part interview series, Miranda Alldritt, Vice President of Customer Experience for Copperleaf™, talks to us about the development of the Copperleaf Value Model Library and the vast knowledge and experience Copperleaf has gained from working with multiple customers from different industries around the world.

 “Copperleaf helps our customers make better decisions.
 We work collaboratively with our customers to evaluate current business processes and implement strategies for change management and improvement.
 What we’ve found is that many organizations are grappling with the same challenges—regardless of industry or geographical location.
 For example, utilities across the globe are challenged by the impact of new technology, aging infrastructure, evolving regulations, and a changing business environment.
 They all want to make better decisions about where and when to invest in their businesses to maximize value and mitigate risk.
 However, defining what “value” means can often be the biggest challenge, and every organization has its own unique view.
 We work with each customer to develop a decision-making framework that’s directly tied to their strategic objectives.

 The Copperleaf Value Model Library captures this body of knowledge and because it is dynamic and constantly evolving, it ensures our customers are aligned with industry best practice into the future.”

 What does the process of developing a Value Framework look like?